 And when we branched out to other types of clothes – custom hoodies and other casual wear and streetwear, it was easy to stick to this model and adapt to the emerging trend that is on-demand clothing.

-So here’s what we’re accustomed to when it comes to on demand clothing manufacture:
+So here’s what you can expect from FUSH˚ when it comes to on/demand clothing manufacturing:

 - Short deadlines for samples (10-21 days)